isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Description
 -----------
-Sheila writes, "I wanted to have a look at Michael's new hg38 TCGA gene expression data table, based on the newest data from the GDC (coming soon! isb-cgc:GDC_data_open.TCGA_GeneExpressionQuantification).
+Sheila writes, "I wanted to have a look at our new hg38 TCGA gene expression table which is based on the newest data from the GDC (coming soon!).
 I was thinking about maybe picking one highly-variable gene and then doing a scatter-plot of the hg19 vs hg38 data to see how things looked.
 But once I got started I got more and more ambitious.
-I finally ended up with the following ~50 line query which computes the correlation between the hg19 and the hg38 expression values for each gene, and then calculates deciles across all of the correlation coefficients and finally outputs them as a short little table (see below) -- 80% of the correlation coefficients are > 0.92, and the median is nearly 0.97"
+I finally ended up with the following query which computes the correlation (both Pearson and Spearman's) between the hg19 and the hg38 expression values for each gene, and then calculates deciles across all of the correlation coefficients and finally outputs them as a short little table 80% of the correlation coefficients are > 0.84, and the median is 0.93"

-The query took a grand total of 33s, and processed 34GB of data.
+The query took a grand total of 28.9s, and processed 34GB of data.

 The BigQuery